asif7adil/scSPARKL/README.md

 ## Implementation
 Download the source code and run either the Jupyter Notebook or the scSPARKL script file.
+### Please note: currently the pipeline uses `.csv` and `.parquet` as input files for the analysis.
+We are continuosly working to bring in more formats for usage.
-Following are the main tasks performed by the pipeline:
+The following are the main tasks performed by the pipeline:

 ### Data Melting
 Input data is first cleaned and melted to tall format.